RFAs Lodging RORC information on behalf of their clients

 RFAs can only perform transactions, including lodging of RORC information, for entities which are in the client list submitted to ACRA.
 RFAs must ensure that they have been authorised by their clients to lodge and update the RORC information on their behalf.

 RFAs maintaining the RORC information of their clients at their registered office must update the RORC maintained at the registered office, prior to updating the same information with ACRA within two business days.

 A bulk upload feature, to upload the RORC information of more than one entity, will be available for RFAs to upload the RORC information of their clients collectively.

-- Upload the completed bulk upload template using the transaction “Update Register of Registrable Controllers” via BizFile+ from May 2020.
+- Upload the completed bulk upload template using the transaction “Update Register of Registrable Controllers” via BizFile+.

 RORC information to lodge with ACRA